wix-incubator/peninsula/README.md

 Technically Peninsula is an abstraction layer on top of [Json4s](https://github.com/json4s/json4s).

-Dislaimer: even if it's used on production at Wix - this is an  early stage lib - with plenty of space for otimization and improvement.
+Dislaimer: even if it's used on production at Wix - this is an  early stage lib - with plenty of space for optimization and improvement.
 Contributions and comments are very welcome!

 ## Installation
 Add the following dependency to your pom if you use maven